singh-man/books/crackingTheCoding/16_moderate.md

 We don't actually need to go through all arrangements of planks.
 Wejust need to go through all unique sets of K planks (sets, not orders!).
 There are only K ways of picking K planks if we only have two possible types:
 {O of type A, K of type B}, {1 of type A, K-1 of type B}, {2 of type A, K-2 of type B}, ...

 This can be done in just a simple for loop.
-At each"sequence'; we just compute the sum.
+At each "sequence", we just compute the sum.
 ```java
 1	HashSet<Integer>  alllengths(int k,  int  shorter, int longer) {
 2		HashSet<Integer> lengths  = new HashSet<Integer>();